Back to Concluded Regional Alliances - Region VII

 Outreach and Communication

-representatives gave two presentations on occupational safety and health, as part of this program.
+representative gave a presentation on occupational safety and health, as part of this program.
+The

-The first presentation was provided in Spanish by a bi-lingual compliance officer.
-The second
+presentation was provided in Spanish by a bi-lingual compliance officer.
+OAO also provided

 The OAO provided literature and other materials to the Mexican Consulate for display at their

-Omaha offices, as well as for the Mobile Consulate activities, held in Lexington, NE. and Fremont,
+Omaha offices, as well as for the Mobile Consulate activities.

-A number of Hispanic/Latino community leaders and advocates receive monthly e-mail updates from
+Hispanic/Latino community leaders and advocates continue to receive monthly e-mail updates from

-the Omaha Area Office (~ 16 recipients).
-This information contains regulatory updates, fatality
+the Omaha Area Office.
+This information contains regulatory updates, fatality information,

 - Upcoming Milestones